Kinematics

 Graph of Displacement vs. Time (a = 0, so v is constant)

-Thus a graph of displacement versus time gives a general relationship among displacement, velocity, and time, as well as giving detailed numerical information about a specific situation.
+Thus, a graph of displacement vs. time expresses the general relationship between displacement, velocity, and time while giving detailed numerical information about a specific situation.

 The Slope of x vs. t

-Notice that this equation is the same as that derived algebraically from other motion equations in Motion Equations for Constant Acceleration in One Dimension.
+This matches the algebraic definition of velocity derived from motion equations in Motion Equations for Constant Acceleration in One Dimension.

 Strategy